 A spokesman for the Irish Courts Service said: “The courts are heard in public and, in this regard, the issues of access to court documents is one which is being actively considered by the Courts Service at the moment, taking into account issues of privacy, legality, practicality and resource implications.”

-But Seth Barrett Tillman, an American law lecturer in NUI Maynooth and campaigner for open justice, reckons that, despite the Hogan judgment, the Irish legal system has quite some way to go before it can be described as ‘open’."In Ireland, judicial orders – as distinct from the judgment – are not public documents.
-As far as I know, Ireland is the only country in the English-speaking world where this happens," said Tillman.
-"Although Mr Justice Hogan reached the correct result, he did a tremendous disservice to democratic debate.
-He should have striven to make his decision through legislation – section 65(3) of the Court Officers Act 1926 – a much simpler mechanism than citing the Constitution.
+But Seth Barrett Tillman, an American law lecturer in NUI Maynooth and campaigner for open justice, reckons that, despite the Hogan judgment, the Irish legal system has quite some way to go before it can be described as ‘open’.“In Ireland, judicial orders – as distinct from the judgment – are not public documents.
+As far as I know, Ireland is the only country in the English‐speaking world where this happens,” said Tillman.
+“Although Mr Justice Hogan reached the correct result, he did a tremendous disservice to democratic debate.
+He should have striven to make his decision through legislation – s 65(3) of the Court Officers Act 1926 – a much simpler mechanism than citing the Constitution.

 “The judge expressed the right to access in the most limited terms, such as affidavits opened in court, but the public should also have a right to lawyers’ briefs.
 He was either fooling the public or more likely he was fooling himself because these remarks were only obiter dicta [which cannot be cited as a precedent].
 In the name of transparency, he even told the parties not to use the partner’s name.
 The practice of the Australian federal courts seems very wise.
 Lawyers have to certify in their briefs if there is any potentially confidential information.
 In the US state of Delaware, where I practise, two briefs are filed in high-stakes business cases, one publicly-available redacted document and one document for the court.
 But the moment the case concludes, everyone can see the fully open unredacted version of the briefs.